tnebooks/10th-science/question_v2/science/1-mark-questions/in-reusing-strategy-for-saving-the-environment.md

 ---
-choices: []
+choices:
+  - Consuming more resources
+  - Discarding items after single use
+  - Burning plastic waste
 answers:
-  - TBD
+  - Using things again and again
 ---

-In Reusing strategy for saving the environment----?
+In the 'Reusing' strategy for saving the environment, what does it primarily involve ----?